cutting-room-floor/projectmill/README.txt

 `cartoVars`     A json object containing key value pairs which can be use to
                 override variables in in carto stylesheets.

-`MBmeta`        MBTiles: A json object containing key value pairs which will be added to
+`MBmeta`        NOT IMPLEMENTED MBTiles: A json object containing key value pairs which will be added to
                 a rendered MBtiles export.

 Additionally, the following options will be passed to TileMill's export commnd

 `format`        Export format (png|pdf|svg|mbtiles).
 (Default: undefined)

-`bbox`          Comma separated coordinates of bounding box to export.
+`bbox`          Array containing coordinates of bounding box to export.
 (Default: undefined)

 `minzoom`       MBTiles: minimum zoom level to export.
 (Default: undefined)